e-kwsm/QUIP/doc/Tutorials/adaptive-qmmm-step2.rst

 moving average of the stress field when finding the tip.
 This average is stored in the ``avg_sigma`` :attr:`array entry
 <~quippy.atoms.Atoms.arrays>` inside the Atoms object, which is saved
 with each frame in the trajectory.
-For techical reasons this is stored as a reshaped array of shape ``(len(atoms), 9)`` rather than ``(len(atoms), 3, 3)`` array, so you can find the :math:`sigma_{yy}` components in the 5th column (counting from zero as usual in Python),
+For technical reasons this is stored as a reshaped array of shape ``(len(atoms), 9)`` rather than ``(len(atoms), 3, 3)`` array, so you can find the :math:`sigma_{yy}` components in the 5th column (counting from zero as usual in Python),